 How to Link Data from One Spreadsheet to Another in Google Sheets

 Linking data from one spreadsheet to another in Google Sheets is a powerful feature that allows you to consolidate data from multiple sources, create dynamic reports, and automate workflows.
 In this article, we will explore the different methods to link data from one spreadsheet to another in Google Sheets.
-(See Also: How To Add An Indent In Google Sheets)
+(See Also: How To Convert Time To Hours In Google Sheets)

 Method 1: Using the IMPORTRANGE Function